“A sprint is a short, time-boxed period when a scrum team works to complete a set amount of work.” - Atlassian

 “A development sprint is a time-boxed period when an employee works to complete a set number of goals to learn and develop.” - Talbit

 Previously, we have discussed the OKR-framework and how you can succeed in your strategy by making it concrete, connectable, measurable, and transparent.
 The Company and Team level OKRs thus were built.
 The next level is the personal level where the learning and development happen, and we call it the Agile Development Plan.

 It is all about continuous development, keeping the focus on things that matter, getting support when needed, and learning through coaching and feedback.
 To successfully run an Agile Development Plan, you need to pay attention to 4 components as follows:

 What to highlight?

-On average, a Sprint contains 1-3 goals, broken down into 3-5 milestones, and is somewhere from 3-6 months long.
+On average, a Plan contains 1-3 goals, broken down into 3-5 milestones, and is somewhere from 3-6 months long.
 BUT, this varies.
-One employee has 1 goal and a 3-month sprint, while another can have 4 goals with a 5-month sprint.
+One employee has 1 goal and a 3-month olan, while another can have 4 goals with a 5-month plan.
 You can choose whatever rocks your boat, helps you focus, and keeps you developing those strategic skills and competencies.

 After linking the Goal (the Employee's Objective) to Company or Team's KR, you can select the listed skills and/or search skills related to that given Goal.